fbef0102/Game-Private_Plugin/L4D_插件/Items_物品/l4d2_replace_gun_item/readme.md

 		// 0=Plugin off, 1=Plugin on.
 		l4d2_replace_gun_item_enable "1"

-		// Replace the weapon if the weapon is late spawn during the game. l4d2_replace_gun_item_late_spawn "0"
+		// If 1, Replace the weapon if the weapon is late spawn during the game.
+Ex: Foot Locker, fallen survivor...
+(0=Don't replace) l4d2_replace_gun_item_late_spawn "0"

-		// If 1, Don't replace the weapon & item if survivor carries them. l4d2_replace_gun_item_player_in_use "1"
+		// If 1, Replace the weapon & item if survivor carries them.
+(0=Don't replace) l4d2_replace_gun_item_player_in_use "0"

+		// If 1, Replace the weapon & item if dropped from survivor.
+Ex: Survivor death, take new weapon...
+(0=Don't replace) l4d2_replace_gun_item_player_drop "0"

 		// Replace the primary weapon
 		l4d2_replace_gun_item_primary "1"